Overview

 To reduce disturbance, the app does not pop up notifications.
 Instead, you will be reminded through the alerting yellow colour

-list.
-You can also view all items with active reminder through the check
+of the item whose reminder has been activated in the View list.
+You can also view all items with active reminder through the check command.

 (Refer to the following section.)